Skip to Main Content

 Long Term Disability Claims

-This article discusses what are long term disability claims and how to navigate a claim.
+This article discusses what are long-term disability claims and how to navigate a claim.

-In order to successfully win long term disability claims under an ERISA LTD plan, the following issues must be developed.
+In order to successfully win long-term disability claims under an ERISA LTD plan, the following issues must be developed.

-(1) The first step to win long term disability claims, obtain a copy of the LTD Plan and insurance contract between the employer and the insurance company.
+(1) The first step to winning long-term disability claims, obtain a copy of the LTD Plan and insurance contract between the employer and the insurance company.
 Determine the standard of review, either the arbitrary and capricious review standard (plan reserves discretion to interpret and administer benefits, courts will give deference to any decision made) or de novo review standard (this is the default standard under ERISA-court will review the entire case a new).
 This is critical to understanding how to prepare the application and any subsequent appeals.

-(7) The seventh step to win long term disability claims, submit a written legal argument to the insurance carrier, at the application stage and later.
+(7) The seventh step to winning long-term disability claims, submit a written legal argument to the insurance carrier, at the application stage and later.
 This will send a strong message to the insurance company that the beneficiary is very serious about the claim.
 A copy of a template argument is contained under this section of the database.
-Attach to the legal argument as exhibits (either application stage or on appeal), the administrative record containing medical files, expert reports, medical literature, Diagnosis Standards, sworn beneficiary affidavit in support of total disability.
-Number each page on the bottom to keep track of the documents submitted by the beneficiary (œ[Beneficiary’s Name] Pages 1-1000).
+Attach to the legal argument as exhibits (either application stage or on appeal), the administrative record containing medical files, expert reports, medical literature, Diagnosis Standards, and sworn beneficiary affidavit in support of total disability.
+Number each page on the bottom to keep track of the documents submitted by the beneficiary ([Beneficiary’s Name] Pages 1-1000).
 Continually add documents to the administrative record as they are generated, including letters to the insurance company.
 There have been cases where the insurance carrier illegally does not disclose internal company documents and even letters from treating physicians.
 Also beware that the insurance company will hire a private investigator to case the beneficiary to determine daily activities, i.e. do not lift rocks in your backyard and watch what you say on the cordless telephone.

-(9) The ninth step to win long term disability claims, the beneficiary must use an ERISA attorney to navigate through this entire process.
+(9) The ninth step to winning long-term disability claims, the beneficiary must use an ERISA attorney to navigate through this entire process.
 A skilled attorney should be familiar with the particular medical condition and the entire process previously described herein.
 Besides the treating physician/specialist, the ERISA attorney’s function is a critical part of this entire process.
-Insurance companies always deny claims of un-represented beneficiaries, but the carrier will think twice when an attorney is working on the case.
+Insurance companies always deny claims of unrepresented beneficiaries, but the carrier will think twice when an attorney is working on the case.
 However, the use of the attorney does not guarantee positive results.
 This is a very complicated area of law.
-Although often expensive, the attorney will be familiar with the insurance company practices and may have handled prior cases against the same insurer.
+Although often expensive, the attorney will be familiar with the insurance company’s practices and may have handled prior cases against the same insurer.
 Not all disability cases are alike factually.
 Remember, fees for all experts and attorneys are an investment in obtaining the financial return of continued income replacement until the age of sixty-five.
-Medical and attorneys’ fees generated during the administrative phase of the case are not recoverable, once the case is filed in federal court and the beneficiary is successful, the court has discretion to award attorneys’ fees and costs.
+Medical and attorneys’ fees generated during the administrative phase of the case are not recoverable, once the case is filed in federal court and the beneficiary is successful, the court has the discretion to award attorneys’ fees and costs.

-(10) The tenth step to win long term disability claims, the administrative review of the application and all subsequent appeals is the œlitigation of the case.
-Although no lawsuit has been filed, the administrative stage is where a future court will review for ERISA violations and wrongful denials if they occurred.
+(10) The tenth step to winning long-term disability claims, the administrative review of the application, and all subsequent appeals is the litigation of the case.
+Although no lawsuit has been filed, the administrative stage is where a future court will review for ERISA violations and wrongful denials if they occur.
 Once the administrative process is concluded, the administrative record will be closed.
 The beneficiary cannot add any further documentation to the claim file, unless he or she can demonstrate good cause to the court to expand the administrative record, such as the existence of a conflict of interest by the insurance carrier, i.e. financial incentive to deny claims.
 If the claim is prepared properly, the beneficiary can avoid litigation by getting the claim approved using the aforementioned process.
 If the claim is denied, the beneficiary must file a lawsuit in federal court to protest the decision, i.e. appeal.
 Once the complaint is filed, the beneficiary’s attorney must immediately serve the complaint on the Plan Administrator and all fiduciaries.
 Immediately thereafter, the beneficiary must file a motion for judgment on the administrative record, i.e. a bench trial on the written legal briefs and exhibits.
 A court will then make the final determination.
 If the claim is denied at this stage, the beneficiary can appeal to the circuit court of appeals in the particular jurisdiction for review.

-Long term disability claims can be won, you just need the correct information in your file and the right ERISA attorney to advocate for your rights under the employer’s LTD policy.
+Long-term disability claims can be won, you just need the correct information in your file and the right ERISA attorney to advocate for your rights under the employer’s LTD policy.

 For more information about Long Term Disability claims please contact Carey & Associates PC at (203) 255-4150 or email to info@capclaw.com.